laserkestrel/starmap/README.md

 # Configuration

 scaleFactor - The number of parsecs across the width of the display.
-(1 Parsec ~ 3.26156 Light Years)<BR>
+(1 Parsec ~ 3.26156 Light Years, Milky way aprox 40,000 parsecs.
+Advise no more than 1000) as most data is under this value.<BR>
 sleepTimeMillis - Debugging, introduce artificial pause between each loop of code.
 Should be 0 for full performance.<BR>
 worldSeed - Not used anymore.
 Was used in previous datasets where no angular or distance information available.<BR>
 quadtreeSearchSize - used to strike a balance for how small the map is divided up. default 128 for around 150,000 stars.<BR>